Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Experimental settings

+Table~\ref{tab:exp_settings} summarizes our experimental settings.
+We set the prompt length to $k = 64$ tokens and the maximum length of documents to $L = 128$.
+This means that we use a 50\% split between human-authored prompt and AI-generated continuation.
+In Appendix~\ref{sec:app_A1_percsynt}, we analyze the effect of varying the proportion of synthetic content by setting $k \in \{32, 96\}$ while keeping $L = 128$ fixed.

+To ensure statistical robustness, we run each configuration three times and report the mean and standard error of each metric across runs.
+We use 1{,}000 randomly selected prompts from an unseen test set (truncated to $k = 64$) from human-authored datasets to analyze the probability distribution of the first generated token conditioned on each prompt, and compare mitigation results across models.

-We conduct our experiments using three open-weight foundation models: Llama2-7B (referred to as Llama2), Llama3-8B (Llama3), and Mistral-7B (Mistral).
-We select Llama2 for its public availability, strong performance on a wide range of NLP tasks, and favorable trade-off between model quality and computational efficiency.
-Its moderate size (seven billion parameters) allows for fast fine-tuning while maintaining robust language generation capabilities.
-To validate the robustness of our findings, we replicate our experiments with the more recent Llama3 model as well as the competitive Mistral.
-All models are fine-tuned using the Unsloth library with default hyperparameters.\footnote{\url{https://github.com/unslothai/unsloth}} Experiments are run on an NVIDIA Quadro RTX 6000 GPU.
+\paragraph{\bf Large Language Models} We use four open-weight LLMs: Llama2-7B, Llama3-8B, Mistral-7B, and Qwen3-0.6B, where the suffixes 7B, 8B, and 0.6B denotes the number of parameters in billions.
+We report results for Llama2-7B in the main text and defer the others to the Appendix.
+Llama2-7B offers a strong balance between performance and efficiency, enabling fast fine-tuning while maintaining robust generation quality.
+All models are fine-tuned using parameter-efficient fine-tuning (PEFT) with the Unsloth library using default hyperparameters.
+Experiments are run on an NVIDIA Quadro RTX 6000 GPU.

-\paragraph{\bf Datasets} We adopt the text datasets used in the seminal study by Guo et al.~\cite{guo2023curious}, ensuring consistency with prior work.
+\paragraph{\bf Human-authored datasets} We use the three text datasets used in the study by Guo et al.~\cite{guo2023curious}, ensuring consistency with prior work.
 These datasets span different domains and linguistic styles, offering a robust testbed for evaluating model collapse: